reuelsc/SCCMDocs.pt-br/sccm/sum/deploy-use/manage-office-365-proplus-updates.md

 ## <a name="deploy-office-365-updates"></a>Implantar atualizações do Office 365
 A partir do Configuration Manager versão 1706, as atualizações de cliente do Office 365 foram movidas para o nó **Gerenciamento de Clientes do Office 365** >**Atualizações do Office 365**.
-Isso não afetará a configuração do ADR.
+A movimentação não afetará a configuração do ADR.

 Use as etapas a seguir para implantar atualizações do Office 365 com o Configuration Manager: